Soccer takes several years to develop as a player. There’s the physical side to the game and the know-how.

 How To Play Soccer Better?

 It will take time to practice and strengthen in that area.
-Repeat the practice in training 10+ times, each time you play and you will get better.
+Repeat the practice in training 10+ times; you will get better each time you play.

 How To Play Soccer Well?

-To play well you must be a team player and one who communicates well in order to work as a unit.
-When you playing in a team, play to each player’s strengths, this can be done by getting to know what your teammates are good at and not so good at.
+When you play in a team, play to each player’s strengths, this can be done by getting to know what your teammates are good at and not so good at.

 How To Play Soccer For Kids?